 To ensure I could keep up with the rapid pace, I made it a mission to figure out the shortcuts and tools that could help increase my efficiency.

-Below is a list of tools within Best Case Bankruptcy that I’ve found the most helpful in boosting productivity.
+Below is a list of tools within Best Case by Stretto that I’ve found the most helpful in boosting productivity.

 Save time by using templates that are pre-populated with repetitive information found in your cases.
 A client created from a template contains data that was specified by you in the template.